igoravl/TfsCmdlets/docs/cmdlets/Git/Remove-TfsGitRepository.md

       required: true
     Collection:
       type: "object"
+    Force:
+      type: "SwitchParameter"
     Project:
       type: "object"
 parameters:
   - name: "Repository"
     description: "Specifies the repository to be deleted.
-Value can be the name or ID of a Git repository, as well as a Microsoft.TeamFoundation.SourceControl.WebApi.GitRepository object representing a Git repository."
+Value can be the name or ID of a Git repository, as well as a Microsoft.TeamFoundation.SourceControl.WebApi.GitRepository object representing a Git repository. "
     required: true
     globbing: false
     pipelineInput: "true (ByValue)"